Patrik638/Treasure_hunt/README.md

 * Patrik Karlsson

 ## General info
 This is a group project that is created as education for test driven development.
+It is written in Java and the user inteface is Swing

 ## Examples of JUnit tests
-* testSetValueOfPositionMethod (test that method to change value on gameboard works).
+* testSetValueOfPositionMethod (test to verify that method to change value on gameboard works).
-*
+* playerMoveLeftDirection_intoWall (test to verify that player can not move thru wall our outside the frame).
 *
 *
 *